 Features:

-• The software makes users to easily establish connection to various data sources along with importing and visualizing data quickly and easily.
+- The software allows users to easily establish connections to various data sources along with importing and visualizing data quickly and easily.

 If you are already using one from the software listed above, you can freely share your reviews here.